Are you thinking about doing a mid-career transition to a cybersecurity position?

 Step 2: Get some experience

 The next step is to get some experience on your resume.
 This might not be as hard as it seems.
 Many businesses are looking for computer help.
 Since you are already working, you may be able to pick up some additional job duties at your existing company.
 You could volunteer to help out with configuring laptops, troubleshooting issues, and a wide array of other tasks that can build your credibility in the industry.

 One way to gain the needed experience is to start your own cyber consulting business.
 You can set this up as a sole proprietorship or a limited liability corporation.

 You will need a website and some business cards.
 You can have a lot of fun and learn a lot if you set up your site using WordPress.
 There are plenty of tutorials online about how to get a WordPress site up and running.

 You can then start approaching small businesses and offering your assistance as a part-time gig.
 The experience you gain can be strategically incorporated into your resume.

 Step 3: Find your first position

 After you have your certifications and have a bit of experience, then it is easy to get an entry-level job in cybersecurity.
 You may have to start at the bottom, but you can quickly leverage your skill to move up the ladder.

-You may find it a bit harder to step into the industry at a mid-level position, but it is certainly not impossible.
+You may find it a bit harder to step into the industry in a mid-level position, but it is certainly not impossible.
 You can leverage your professional experience to get into a leadership position.
 You can then continue to learn and grow without having to be the one that does the highly technical work.

 Step 4: Keep learning and growing